sjagoori/KNMI/components/information/README.md

 ## Changelog

 All notable changes to this component will be documented in this file.
-The format adheres to the template from [Shabier](github.com/sjagoori) and [Keep a changelog](https://keepachangelog.com/en/1.0.0/).
+The format adheres to the template from [Shabier](github.com/sjagoori).

-## 1.0.0 - 2021-01-14
+## 1.0.1

 ### Added
+- Improved files to adhere to code standards.
+- Created the component to show information
 - This CHANGELOG file
-- Created the component to show information